All Episodes

 I just had a question for you.

-I want to know who John Kerry thinks he is, telling the Israelis that they can be Jewish or democratic, but not both.
+I want to know who John Keery thinks he is telling the Israelis that they can be Jewish or Democratic, but not both.

 How does that work?

-Well, this is an old this is an old line that you'll hear.
+Well, this is an old line that you'll hear.

-I was uh one of the very few, although I never got I never got good at it, so I'd never pretend to, but who was studying Arabic before 9-11.
+And as somebody who spent a fair amount of his time on campus back in the day in college studying the Middle East, I was one of the very few, although I never got good at it, so I never pretend to, but who was studying Arabic before 9-11.

-Uh it was the as you can imagine that was not a a popular uh language course of study in in in the U.S. But I spent time around these sort of mid-east studies professors.
+As you can imagine, that was not a popular language course of study in the U.S., but I spent time around these sort of mid-East studies professors.

-And it's always that uh unless the Israelis um change the numbers and and do things to affect the demographics, uh unless they create two states, they'll be overwhelmed by the Palestinian population within their own state, and that's and then you get into this this uh discussion of uh Israeli apartheid and and and all that.
+And it's always that unless the Israelis change the numbers and do things to affect the demographics, unless they create two states, they'll be overwhelmed by the Palestinian population within their own state.

-Uh the the Israelis are not saying that they're gonna they've offered a state a few times, right?
+The Israelis are not saying that they're going to they've offered a state a few times.

 They've offered a two-state solution several times.

-And so to be lectured about how one state means uh apartheid or one state means it's non-democratic is is sort of missing the point entirely, but it's one of the ways that the anti-Israeli left constantly undermines the the Jewish state.
+And so to be lectured about how one state means apartheid or one state means it's non-democratic is sort of missing the point entirely, but it's one of the ways that the anti-Israeli left constantly undermines the Jewish state.

-So that's why when people heard John Kerry say that, look, it just expose what a lot of us have known and I would point out have said for a long time about this administration and its senior most officials, that they speak a certain way, and yeah, they sort of keep the keep the the policies relatively in keeping with previous policies.
+So that's why when people heard John Kerry say that, look, it just exposed what a lot of us have known and I would point out have said for a long time about this administration and its senior most officials, that they speak a certain way, and yeah, they sort of keep the policies relatively in keeping with previous policies.

-But when you're talking about diplomacy and sensitive negotiations that'll have long-term ramifications, tone matters, words matter, and the way that the administration speaks about these things uh matters very very deeply.
+But when you're talking about diplomacy and sensitive negotiations that'll have long-term ramifications, tone matters, words matter, and the way that the administration speaks about these things matters very, very deeply.

-Uh John Kerry, as a Secretary of State, wasn't able to get to first base on negotiating an Arab Israeli or a Palestinian-Israeli settlement.
+John Kerry, as a Secretary of State, wasn't able to get to first base on negotiating an Arab-Israeli or a Palestinian-Israeli settlement.

-Um a deeply ineffectual, uh ineffective Secretary of State.
+He's going to continue being John Kerry, which, look, a deeply ineffectual, ineffective Secretary of State.

 I don't think there's any way around that.

-I mean, if if you're gonna hang your hat on the Iran deal, just wait until that thing blows up in our faces.
+I mean, if you're going to hang your hat on the Iran deal, just wait until that thing blows up in our faces.

 And there are some narratives out there that I want to attack.